Wellbeing in Schools: A Teacher's Guide

 The number of students leaving secondary with a mental health condition has doubled over the last three years.
 We need a recovery plan to prevent a new pandemic of mental illness in young people; one of the most effective ways we can do this is if senior leaders in schools and colleges make wellbeing a strategic priority.

-It is well-documented (and unsurprising) that students' learning and achievement at school deteriorate if they have poor mental health (Van Zyl & Stander, 2019).
-It is less well-known that teachers' wellbeing also has a detrimental effect on pupils' mental health (Evans et al., 2022).
+It is well-documented (and unsurprising) that students' remote learning in schools and achievement at school deteriorate if they have poor mental health (Van Zyl & Stander, 2019).
+It is less well-known that teachers' wellbeing also has a detrimental effect on learners' mental health (Evans et al., 2022).
+For further guidance, see our article on teacher burnout.

 With this in mind, you will find below summaries of research-backed strategies that have been shown to improve wellbeing in schools.